cavejay/one-sentence/server/api.md

 **Request**
   ```
+    pw: password123
   ```

   **Response**
   ```
+    Accepted: 200

+    Denied:
+      {code: '', message: "A 'pw' header is required for this endpoint"}

+    Denied:
+      {code: '', message: 'Bad username or password'}
   ```

   **Requirements**
-  -
+  - the user's hashed pw in the pw header

-  Used to delete a user's various information.
+  Used to delete a user's entire account and information.
-  Use `/user/check` before running this to ensure the username is available.
+  There is no going back from running this command and so it should be guarded quite heavily.

 ### Fetch User